laplaceyc/Parallel-Programing/README.md

 - Fully distributed asynchronous vertex-centric MPI

 The specification of two MPI versions can observe "PP_2016_HW3_v2" in folder and will explain in detail.

+# HW4 Blocked All-Pairs Shortest Path
+Use Cuda to do "Blocked All-Pairs Shortest Path" and take advantage of MPI/OpenMP on multi-GPU enviroment.

+There are three version by using

+- Single GPU: main algorithm implemented in CUDA C/C++ kernel functions.
+- Multi-GPU (OpenMP): hold the single GPU restriction, and utilize multiple GPUs available on single node.
+- Multi-GPU (MPI): utilize multiple GPUs available on multi node.